Looking for free kids’ activities to use during lockdown or self-isolation? We found a few that might help you navigate the chaos of self-isolation.

 - The Maths Factor: Carol Vorderman’s maths challenges and videos are currently free to use.
 Suitable for kids age 4-12.

 - Toca Boca: Alongside the full range of free Toca apps, there are a couple of apps you’ll have to pay for that I felt deserved a mention in this article.
-Both Toca Lab: Elements and Toca Blocks have kept my lad entertained for many hours, without the risks of multiplayer gaming.
+Both Toca Lab: Elements and Toca Blocks have kept my son and daughter entertained for many hours, without the risks that you might encounter with multiplayer gaming.
+Toca Elements is a gentle, child-friendly introduction to the concepts underlying the Periodic Table.

-- KiwiCo: My 6-year-old son is a huge fan of Kiwi.
+- KiwiCo [not free]: My 6-year-old son is a huge fan of Kiwi.
 He gets a crate each month containing a project to make and some activities and stories to read.
 There are other crates for younger/ older children.
 We like it so much, we paid upfront for the full year.
 You can pick just one crate if there’s a particular activity you fancy.
-Use our link to get $10 off.
+Use our link to get $10 off*

-- MEL Science: Get chemistry experiments delivered to your door.
+- MEL Science [not free]: Get chemistry experiments delivered to your door.
 The full chemistry kits are designed for kids age 10+ (or younger if strictly supervised) and come with a VR viewer and safety goggles.
 For little ones aged 5-10, there are easier and safer kits called MEL Kids.

 - Chester Zoo Live Tour: Chester Zoo broadcast a live tour on their Facebook page in late March.
 All of the videos are available watch any time on their Facebook page.